mm0806son/2110D_DeepLearning/README.md

 **Main Activities:**

 - Read the paper to understand the mathematical principles and network structure.
-- Read the code and understand the principle functions.
+- Read the code and understand the main functions.
 - Development of new applications based on experimental conditions.

 **Our own applications:**